Akira (1988 film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval score of 91% based on 54 reviews, with an average rating of 7.9/10.
+On review aggregator Rotten Tomatoes, the film has an approval score of 88% based on 103 reviews.
 The site's critical consensus reads, "Akira is strikingly bloody and violent, but its phenomenal animation and sheer kinetic energy helped set the standard for modern anime."
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 22 critics, indicating "generally favorable" reviews.

-From contemporary reviews, Tony Rayns commented in The Monthly Film Bulletin that the narrative was paced at such "speed and complexity" that "viewers who come to it without prior knowledge of the manga (comic-strip) version tend to find it almost overpowering" concluding that "The film virtually demands to be 'read' alongside the manga, and amounts to a kind of commentary on it."
-Discussing the story, Rayns found the film "not particularly ground-breaking as science fiction" comparing the film to be between Blade Runner and 2001: A Space Odyssey with the film's main achievement being "the sheer credibility of his vision of future-tech, as seen in fully thorough designs of vehicles, laboratory equipment" and that the film "yields some extremely arresting images in the film's closing scenes" and that "Simply as animation, Akira is an undoubted tour de force."
+From contemporary reviews, Tony Rayns commented in The Monthly Film Bulletin that the narrative was paced at such "speed and complexity" that "viewers who come to it without prior knowledge of the manga (comic-strip) version tend to find it almost overpowering", concluding that "The film virtually demands to be 'read' alongside the manga, and amounts to a kind of commentary on it."
+Discussing the story, Rayns found the film "not particularly ground-breaking as science fiction", comparing the film to be between Blade Runner and 2001: A Space Odyssey, with the film's main achievement being "the sheer credibility of his vision of future-tech, as seen in fully thorough designs of vehicles, laboratory equipment" and that the film "yields some extremely arresting images in the film's closing scenes" and that "Simply as animation, Akira is an undoubted tour de force."
 Variety praised aspects of the film "from the imaginative and detailed design of tomorrow to the booming Dolby effects on the soundtrack" but criticized the "slight stiffness in the drawing of human movement".
 Chicago Tribunes Dave Kehr commended Otomo's "excellent animation-specific ideas: Vehicles leave little color trails as they roar through the night, and there are a number of dream sequences that make nice use of the medium's ability to confound scale and distort perspective".